The Bankrate promise

 Cost of selling a home in Florida

-As you think about how much you’ll make from the sale, you should also think about how much you’ll need to spend to make the deal happen.
-Here’s a look at the costs of selling a house, which will eat into your profit.
+You may be dreaming about how much you’ll make from the sale, but don’t forget to consider closing costs, or how much you’ll need to spend to make it a done deal.
+Here’s a look at the costs of selling a house in Florida.

-- Title insurance: In most places across Florida, the seller pays for title insurance to protect against the rare event of a lien against the property.
-The fee is based on the value of the property, and it is a tiered pricing structure: $5.75 per $1,000 up to $100,000 of liability, plus an additional $5.00 per $1,000 up to $1 million.
-(The structure continues to change as the value increases.)
-As an example, if your buyer purchased your home for $400,000 and made a down payment of $80,000, the title insurance for the owner’s policy would be $2,075.
+- Title insurance: In most places across Florida, the seller pays for title insurance.
+This fee is also based on the value of the property, and it is a tiered pricing structure.
+If your home sold for $400,000 and the buyer made a down payment of $80,000, title insurance for the owner’s policy would be $2,075.

-- Transfer taxes: Commonly referred to as real estate transfer taxes in other places, this fee is known as the documentary stamp tax in Florida.
-It’s the fee you’ll pay to transfer ownership of the property.
-In most places, this is 70 cents per every $100 of value, but it is slightly lower on single-family homes in Miami-Dade county.
+- Documentary stamp taxes: Commonly referred to as real estate transfer taxes in other places, this fee is known as the documentary stamp tax in Florida.
+It’s how much you’ll pay to transfer ownership of the property.
+In most places in the state it’s 70 cents per every $100 of value, but it is slightly lower on single-family homes in Miami-Dade county.